TryQuiet/quiet/README.md

 lerna add <npm-package-name> [--dev] <path-to-monorepo-package>
 ```

-For example, if you want to install luxon in nectar, use the following command:
+For example, if you want to install luxon in state-manager, use the following command:

 ```
-lerna add luxon packages/nectar
+lerna add luxon packages/state-manager
 ```

 ----